realadammatthew/humbleberger/src/copy/from-the-trenches-an-evangelism-guide.md

 - Condemn or use fear-based language ("You're going to hell!").
 - Engage in political or cultural debates.
-- Affirm sin ("God loves you just as you are; no need to change.").
+- Affirm sin ("G-d loves you just as you are; no need to change.").
 - Ask invasive questions ("Are you gay?
 Do you need to be fixed?").

-Always keep the focus on Yeshua's love and the hope of transformation through the Gospel.
+Always keep the focus on Yeshua's love and the hope of transformation through the Good News.

 ---

 ## Conclusion

-Evangelism is not about winning arguments but about winning souls.
-It’s about faithfully planting seeds and trusting God to bring the increase (1 Corinthians 3:6-7).
-Whether on the streets, at home, or with friends and family, God calls you to be His ambassador of reconciliation (2 Corinthians 5:20).
+Outreach is not about winning arguments but about winning souls.
+It’s about faithfully planting seeds and trusting G-d to bring the increase (1 Corinthians 3:6-7).
+Whether on the streets, at home, or with friends and family, G-d calls you to be His ambassador of reconciliation (2 Corinthians 5:20).
 Go with grace, courage, and love, knowing that the Holy Spirit goes before you.

-**"The Gospel is the power of God for salvation to everyone who believes."** (Romans 1:16)
+**"The Good News is the power of G-d for salvation to everyone who believes."** (Romans 1:16)

 ---

-_Download your [free evanglism cheatsheet](../../assets/From-The-Trenches-An-Evangelism-Guide.pdf) today to learn more, and don't forget to share with friends and family!_
+_Download your [free outreach cheatsheet](../../assets/From-The-Trenches-An-Evangelism-Guide.pdf) today to learn more, and don't forget to share with friends and family!_